-The following chart shows where each of the 8 fleece contenders (pictured below) ranked in Overall Performance.
-We ranked each fleece on its warmth, comfort, breathability, layering ability, ease of movement, wind protection, water resistance, and weight, all of which we discuss in detail in the remainder of this article and in each individual review.
+The following chart shows where each of the 11 fleece contenders (pictured below) ranked in Overall Performance.
+We ranked each fleece on its warmth, comfort, breathability, layering ability, weather resistance, weight, and style, all of which we discuss in detail in the remainder of this article and in each individual review.

 Consider what activity you are most likely to use your fleece jacket for before you purchase it.
 Lightweight models are for higher energy and aerobic activities, and heavier ones are for times when you are more sedentary but still outside.
 This way you can ensure your body will be kept at a warm and comfortable temperature regardless of what you are doing.

-The warmest model that we tested was The North Face Denali Jacket.
-This is a heavyweight layer, and its 300 g/mē material did a great job of trapping and retaining our body heat.
-The model that we tested did not have a hood (which detracted from the warmth score for some other models) but in the Denali's case did not make much of a difference.
+The warmest model that we tested was The North Face Denali 2.
+This is a heavyweight layer, and its 333 g/mē material did a great job of trapping and retaining our body heat.
+The model that we tested did not have a hood, but in the Denali's case did not make much of a difference.
 If you need a warm and toasty outer jacket and prefer fleece to a synthetic or down jacket, then this is the one for you.
-However, it was also the heaviest and bulkiest model we tested, and did not perform well during periods of active use.
+However, it was also the heaviest and bulkiest model we tested and did not perform well during periods of active use.

 The R3 was also highly breathable, but a heavier weight than the R1 and not as suited to aerobic activities.
-The R2 has a slightly different construction, with tiny holes throughout the material, which helped make it more breathable, not to mention that the sides and armpits are actually made with the R1's fabric.
-We also found the Marmot Reactor breathable, mostly due to the thin nature of the material (100 g/mē) as opposed to any fancy construction.
-The same goes for the Arc'teryx Fortrez Hoody.
-While that jacket is made of a tighter weave, it is so thin that it still vented well.
+We also found the Marmot Reactor was breathable, mostly due to the thin nature of the material (100 g/mē) as opposed to any fancy construction.
+The same goes for the "hard faced" Arc'teryx Fortrez Hoody.
+While that jacket is made of a tighter, more weather resistant weave, it is so thin that it still vented well.

 In addition to the weave and thickness of the material, there are some other features that can help a jacket breathe better.
-The heavyweight North Face Denali is equipped with armpit zips to allow extra airflow into the jacket, but unfortunately even that feature can't overcome the ultra-thick material that keeps you toasty warm and doesn't vent well.
+The stylish Patagonia Performance Better Sweater Hoody has thin panels on the sides and under the arms to mitigate to the tight fleece weave on the rest of the jacket.
 Other jackets have pockets lined with a thin mesh, as opposed to fleece, which can be unzipped for added airflow.

 As your fleece jacket typically is worn both over and under other clothing, its ability to pair well with other layers is another key consideration.
 You don't want it so tight that your under layers are bunching up, but you want it slim fitting enough so you can slide a wind, rain, or puffy layer on top of it.
 You can learn more about layering systems with our Introduction to Layered Clothing Systems article.

-The models that didn't fare so well were the heavier and bulkier ones, like The North Face Khumbu 2 and The North Face Denali Jacket.
-They have a boxier cut and are made with a thicker material, and while we had no trouble putting it over another fleece, they were not so comfortable to wear under another jacket like a shell or winter jacket.
-But, they do have the unique ability to zip into other TNF compatible layers, and also come with snaps at the sleeves to stay in place.
+The models that didn't fare so well were the heavier and bulkier ones, like Columbia Steens Mountain 2.0, and The North Face Denali 2.
+They have a boxier cut, long arms that bunch around the cuffs, and are made with a thicker material.
+While we had no trouble putting them on over other fleece, they were not so comfortable to wear under another jacket like a shell or winter puffy jacket.

 Table of Contents